Tuquilla/weather-station/README.md

 # Weather station gui
-For raspberry-pi with screen and sme-280 temperature & humidity sensor
+For raspberry-pi with screen and sme-280 temperature & humidity sensor.
+The arduino sketch is attached in the `./sketches` folder.

 ## Requirements